On the Sublinear Regret of Continuous K-Max Bandits: Algorithm for K-Max Bandits with General Continuous Distribution

 We now present our solution framework for continuous $K$-Max bandits, beginning with the fundamental regularity condition that enables discretization-based learning: \begin{assumption} Each outcome distribution $D_i$ is supported on $[0,1]$ with a bi-Lipschitz continuous cumulative distribution function (CDF) $F_i$.
-Specifically, there exists $L \geq 1$ such that for any $i \in [N]$ and $0 \leq v < u \leq 1$:
+Specifically, there exists $L \geq 1$ such that for any $i \in [N]$ and $0 \leq v < u \leq 1$: $\frac{1}{L}(u - v) \leq F_i(u) - F_i(v) \leq L(u - v).$ \end{assumption} Many studies on MAB or CMAB consider $[0, 1]$-supported arms \citep{abbasi2011improved,chen2013combinatorial,slivkins2019introduction,lattimore2020bandit}.
+Assumption~\ref{ass:bi-lipschitz} imposes a simple regularity condition on the continuous outcomes: probability mass over any interval is comparable to the interval length.
+Similar smoothness conditions are common in continuous bandits \citep{li2017provably,wang2019optimism,liu2023optimistic}, and many compactly supported models, such as mixed uniforms and truncated smooth distributions, satisfy it.
+We use this assumption to keep the discretized bins controlled and to bound the bias caused by artificial ties.